xitu/gold-miner/TODO1/building-accessible-websites-and-apps-is-a-moral-obligation.md

 > Building websites that are accessible is your moral obligation as a web developer.

 I expected everyone to nod in agreement, but to my surprise, a few of my co-hosts actually disagreed with this position.
-At least one of them even said they would *not*want this legally required the way handicapped access is in physical businesses.
+At least one of them even said they would *not* want this legally required the way handicapped access is in physical businesses.

-## I'm sorry, what?
+## I\'m sorry, what?

 I don't think I've ever been quite so frustrated by a podcast episode before.
 Their positions (not mine!) were as follows: